Search

 But debt can have a dark side, too.
 Too much of it, and you may find your goals become harder to reach.
 To make your money work harder for you, be mindful about how and when you take on new debt.
 Think carefully about how you will pay off existing loans and credit card bills in a way that supports your life and financial goals.
 You may find it helpful to use these tips for evaluating good and bad debt.

 If you are struggling with an existing debt such as a loan, credit card or mortgage payment, you’re not alone.
 Existing debts can sometimes feel hard to climb out from under.
-Consider these four steps to navigate and manage existing debt.
+Consider these steps to manage existing debt.

 4. Save for emergencies & future expenses